 10. Design Graphics

-If you’re more of a “picture person,” you can also make money designing computer graphics and logos for individual website owners, eBook authors, and corporations that don’t want to a pay professional design studios prices.
+If you’re a “picture person,” you can make money designing graphics and logos.
+Your clients may be website owners, eBook authors, or corporations.

-Fiverr is a good place to start because graphic designers can advertise their services for a variety of gigs starting at $5 per task.
+Fiverr is a good place to start.
+Graphic designers can advertise their services for a variety of gigs starting at $5 per task.

 11. Become a Virtual Assistant

 Chances are, behind every large blog or website is a virtual assistant.
-These “unsung heroes” can perform a variety of tasks including some of the following:
+These “unsung heroes” perform a variety of tasks including:

 - Schedule blog posts